When comparing Cabo San Lucas vs Cancun, which do you go for?

 Chichen Itza is a huge selling point for Cancun.
 Book your holiday to Cabo or Cancun today!

-See this guide to backpacking Mexico if you want to compare more places to visit in Mexico.
+Why not read this guide to backpacking Mexico if you want a different outlook of the country and to compare more places to visit in Mexico.

 📌 Like this article?
 Pin it…